qlereboursBS/conference--firebase-chat/README.md

 ## Extras
 1. Add a scheduled function to delete old messages.
 Don't forget to indexOn, while it's deploying: `".indexOn": "createdAt"`
 2. Deploy to Vercel

+## Branches
+ - `main` contains the app with all the features
+ - `conf/start` is the app without the firebase code
+ -

 <h1 align="center"><img src="assets/start-ui-web.svg" alt="Start UI Web" width="300" /></h1>